-- 1.1 This document sets out the policy and procedures for identifying, managing and, where necessary, reporting breaches of the law as covered in paragraphs 241 to 275 of the Pensions Regulator's Code of Practice no 14: Governance and administration of public service pension schemes ("the Code of Practice"). - 1.2 The Code of practice is not a statement of the law, but provides practical guidelines on the requirements of pensions legislation and sets out the standards of conduct and practice expected of those who must meet these requirements. - 1.3 Pensions legislation imposes duties on certain individuals to report to the regulator in specific circumstances, for example changes in registrable information, a failure to pay contributions due and certain failures in relation to the funding of defined benefit schemes. - 1.4 This policy sets out the responsibility of elected members, officers of Bedfordshire Pension Fund, members of the Local Pension Board, and others, in identifying, recording and, where necessary, reporting breaches of the law as they apply to the management and administration of the Fund. - 1.5 The Pension Fund Committee will review and approve this policy at least annually; and review a log of any breaches of the law recorded by the Fund on a quarterly basis. - 1.6 The Local Pension Board will preview the policy ahead of consideration by the Pension Fund Committee, and receive the log of breaches on a quarterly basis. - 1.7 The Fund Administrator (the Assistant Chief Executive (Enabling Services)) will be responsible for the management and execution of this policy, and for allocating adequate resources to manage and administer this process.
+- 1.1 This document sets out the policy and procedures for identifying, managing and, where necessary, reporting breaches of the law as covered in the section "Reporting to TPR: Whistleblowing reporting breaches of the law" of the Pensions Regulator's General Code of Practice for the governing bodies of pension schemes ("the code of practice"). - 1.2 The code of practice is not a statement of the law, but provides practical guidelines on the requirements of pensions legislation and sets out the standards of conduct and practice expected of those who must meet these requirements. - 1.3 Pensions legislation imposes duties on certain individuals to report to the Regulator in specific circumstances, for example changes in registrable information, a failure to pay contributions due and certain failures in relation to the funding of defined benefit schemes. - 1.4 This policy sets out the responsibility of elected members, officers of Bedfordshire Pension Fund, members of the Local Pension Board, and others, in identifying, recording and, where necessary, reporting breaches of the law as they apply to the management and administration of the Fund. - 1.5 The Pension Fund Committee will review and approve this policy at least annually; and review a log of any breaches of the law recorded by the Fund on a quarterly basis. - 1.6 The Local Pension Board will preview the policy ahead of consideration by the Pension Fund Committee and receive the log of breaches on a quarterly basis. - 1.7 The Fund Administrator will be responsible for the management and execution of this policy, and for allocating adequate resources to manage and administer this process.